-The following chart shows how the minimum and recommended stipulated GPUs for Minecraft compare with the newer and popular iGPUs and dedicated graphics cards.
+The following chart shows how Minecraft’s minimum and recommended stipulated GPUs compare with the newer and popular iGPUs and dedicated graphics cards.

-The high end GTX 780 and its contemporary equivalent the AMD RX 5500 are an excellent choice if you choose to go with a dedicated GPU.
+The high-end GTX 780 and its contemporary equivalent, the AMD RX 5500, are excellent choices for a dedicated GPU.

-So in conclusion the answer to the question “do you need a graphics card for Minecraft?” is a resounding No!
-You do not need a dedicated GPU in order to enjoy the game.
+So, in conclusion, the answer to the question “do you need a graphics card for Minecraft?” is a resounding No!
+You do not need a dedicated GPU to enjoy the game.

-And finally, a high end graphics card is absolutely unnecessary.
-You would only need a high end graphics card if you are an enthusiast and you want to go beyond the vanilla game with heavy graphics enhancing mods installed.
+And finally, a high-end graphics card is unnecessary.
+You only need a high-end graphics card if you are an enthusiast and want to go beyond the vanilla game with heavy graphics-enhancing mods installed.

 FREQUENTLY ASKED QUESTIONS